 An illustration of the physical size and weight of the Fujifilm X100 and the Fujifilm X100S is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X100 – represents the basis or 100 percent across all the size and weight measures).
+Three consecutive perspectives from the front, the top, and the back are presented.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X100 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100S is somewhat smaller (1 percent) than the Fujifilm X100.
 In terms of weight, the two cameras are very close.
 In this context, it is worth noting that neither the X100 nor the X100S are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.

 |Fujifilm X100 (⇒ rgt)||126 mm||75 mm||54 mm||445 g||300||no||2010||1,199||discont.||check|

 |Fujifilm X100S (⇒ lft)||127 mm||74 mm||54 mm||445 g||330||no||2013||1,299||discont.||check|

 |Canon G1 X (⇒ lft | rgt)||117 mm||81 mm||65 mm||534 g||250||no||2012||799||discont.||check|